Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 • The chosen funeral director

-The process for registering a death may differ if the Coroner or Procurator Fiscal is involved in the investigation.
+This may differ if the Coroner or Procurator Fiscal is involved in the investigation.
 If this is the case, we can offer guidance and support.

 When registering a death, the Registrar will need the following details about the deceased: